-Arctotis acaulis 'Sun Spot Orange', African Daisy flowered form, Amaryllis bella-donna 'Alba'.
-This has large, fragrant, lily-like flowers on two-to three-foot stems in summer while the plant is dormant and and leafless.
+Arctotis acaulis 'Sun Spot Orange', African Daisy flowered form, Amaryllis belladonna 'Alba'.
+This has large, fragrant, lily-like flowers on twoto three-foot stems in summer while the plant is dormant and and leafless.
 In fall, with the first rains, a head of strap-shaped leaves is produced that lasts until the following summer.
-Another South African "bulb" actually grows from a corm -- that is baboon flower, Babiana rubrocvanea.
+Another South African "bulb" actually grows from a corm -- that is baboon flower, Babiana rubrocyanea.
 Baboon flower is a freesia relative forming clumps of strongly ribbed, fuzzy, strapshaped leaves.
 The spring flowers are quite spectacular -- deep blue purple funnels with bright red centers.
-Baboon flower should be kept dry during its summer dormancy.
+Baboon flower should be kept dry during its summer heat tolerant and water efficient.
+Another Australian shrub is Grevillea lavandulacea 'Penola', lavender grevillea.
+This is a dense, mounding shrub to five feet tall and wide.
+It has narrow, light gray green leaves that set off the clusters of spidery, red and white flowers.
+As with most grevilleas, this needs perfect drainage and no phosphorus fertilizer.
+From the Mediterranean region comes dwarf St. John's wort, Hypericum aegyptidormancy.
 Another new bulb that should be kept dry during its summer dormancy is lady tulip, Tulipa clusiana chrysantha.
-This is one of the few tulips to naturalize in Inland gardens.
+This is one Δ Babiana rubrocyanea, baboon flower, photo by Andrew Massyn of the few tulips to naturalize in Inland gardens.
 Lady tulip has waxy gray green, strap-shaped leaves and elegant, long stalked, rose red and yellow flowers in spring.
 Among the non-native shrubs that will be offered for the first time are two from Australia.
 The first is Mingenew Gold emu bush, Eremophila glabra 'Mingenew Gold'.
 This emu bush grows to only about one foot high but can spread nine to 12 feet wide.
 It has narrow, bright green leaves and flowers that are produced much of the year.
 The flowers are bright yellow, tubular and have protruding stamens.
-It is heat tolerant and water efficient.
-Another Australian shrub is Grevillea lavandulacea 'Penola', lavender grevillea.
-This is a dense, mounding shrub to five feet tall and wide.
-It has narrow, light gray green leaves that set off the clusters of spidery, red and white flowers.
-As with most grevilleas, this needs perfect drainage and no phosphorus fertilizer.
-From the

-Mediterranean region comes dwarf St. John's wort, Hypericum aegypticum.
+It is deciduous shrubs in Southern California but they have many virtues: winter branch patterns, fall foliage color and handsome flowers, to name a few.
+Here are three that are new to the Gardens' sales.
+We'll be offering a pomegranate with peach-colored flowers, Punica granatum (peach flowered).
+This is otherwise much like the typical pomegranate: a large lavender grevillea cum.
 This is an ultra compact, slow growing shrub with tiny, closely spaced, blue green leaves.
 The inch-wide flowers are bright yellow, five-petaled and have a central tuft of stamens.
 Dwarf St. John's wort grows to only one or two feet high.
+We don't seem to plant many